The 7 Best Etsy Alternatives To Increase Sales In 2022

 Shopify vs Etsy

-- Individuality: Let’s face it, Etsy doesn’t make it easy to create a shop that stands out from the competition, at least visually.
+- Custom Storefront & Branding: Etsy doesn’t make it easy to create a shop that stands out from the competition, at least visually.
 By contrast, customization is one of Shopify’s hallmarks.
-From the excellent, mobile responsive themes to marketing options like discount codes, you’ll have complete control over the look, feel, and function of your online store.
+With Shopify’s excellent, mobile responsive themes and add-ons, you’ll have complete control over the look, feel, and functionalities of your online store.

-- Robust Tools: From inventory management to marketing campaigns, your paid Shopify plan unlocks a wealth of tools you can use to develop a plan to build sales as high as you want.
-Check out our
+- More Robust Selling Tools: From inventory management to marketing campaigns, your paid Shopify plan unlocks a wealth of tools you can use to develop a plan to build sales as high as you want.

 - Free plan available